 Please turn your phone off before entering restricted cell phone-use areas.
 We request that visitors use phones with the courtesy of others in mind.

-There is a US mail drop box located next to the Gift Shop entrance.
+There is a US mail drop box located outside the visitor entrance.
 To send mail to someone in the Medical Center, use this address:

 VA Medical Center